-A new peer reviewed study from North America has found that dogs fed plant-based diets live up to 18 months longer than those on conventional meat-based alternatives.
+A new peer reviewed study from North America, based on guardian reported data, has found that dogs fed plant-based diets could live longer than those on conventional meat-based alternatives.

 Researchers from the University of Guelph collected and analysed data from over 1,400 dog guardians across Canada and the US for the study which found that dogs on plant-based diets had a mean lifespan of 14.1 years, based on a sample of 103 dogs, compared to a mean 12.6 years for those on meat-based diets.